pjlasl/KubeJS-Charm-Woodcutter/README.md

 All the files are independent of each other.
 Chose the file that matches the mods you have installed.

+## Fabric vs Forge

+At this time the scripts are for Fabric mods.
+If there is a Forge equivalent, I did not test them against those mods.

 ## Instructions

 ### Dependents